 I’ll cover more about how to prepare for the questions you’re likely to face later in this interview preparation checklist.

-Here are the 105 best questions to ask in an interview.
+Here are the 105 smart questions to ask in an interview.

 You should have a mix of questions about the job, the group/team, and the company.

-Don’t ask about things like salary, benefits, working hours, etc. It’ll make you seem more concerned about this stuff, and less concerned about the actual job.
+Don’t ask about topics like salary, benefits, working hours, etc. It’ll make you seem more concerned about this, and less concerned about the work.

 Employers want to hire someone who is focused on coming in and helping them succeed.
 You need to play the game if you want to get hired.